-Fasting is when you don’t eat or drink anything for a certain period of time.
+Fasting is when you don’t eat or drink anything, or limit what you eat or drink, for a certain period of time.
 Depending on your religion, it may be for certain days of the year or for a whole month.

 Which religions require fasting, and for how long?

 The Islamic religion requires every healthy adult to fast from sunrise to sunset during the 9th month of the year, known as Ramadan.
 As the month of Ramadan is set by the lunar calendar, the solar (Gregorian) date will change from year to year.
-The length of the fast varies between 11 and 19 hours each day, depending on whether Ramadan happens in the winter or summer.
+The length of the fast varies between about 12 and 17 hours each day.
+This depends on whether Ramadan happens in the winter or summer, and where you live.

-Judaism has several major and minor fast days, and the most strictly observed is an almost 25-hour fast called Yom Kippur.
+Judaism has several major and minor fast days throughout the year.
+The most strictly observed is an almost 25-hour fast called Yom Kippur.
 Eating and drinking is forbidden from sundown on the eve of Yom Kippur, until the next sundown.

-A Muslim woman who is pregnant or breastfeeding during the month of Ramadan is exempt from fasting.
-However, if she is feeling healthy, she may choose to fast.
+- A Muslim who is pregnant or breastfeeding during the month of Ramadan is exempt from fasting.
+However, if you feel healthy, you may choose to fast.

-Christians who are pregnant or breastfeeding are also exempt from fasting on Ash Wednesday and Good Friday.
-But they can if they are healthy and choose to do so.
+- Christians who are pregnant or breastfeeding are also exempt from fasting on Ash Wednesday and Good Friday.
+But you are allowed to fast if you are healthy and choose to do so.

 You should talk to your doctor or midwife before you fast.
-There are many religiously-observant GPs (general practitioners) in Australia who can explain any risks associated with fasting – while being sensitive to your religious or spiritual needs.
+There are many religiously-observant doctors in Australia who can discuss with you the risks associated with fasting — while being sensitive to your religious or spiritual needs.